starkoreba/starkoreba/README.md

-# Hi, I'm known as Stark on the internet
+# Welcome

-🔭 I’m currently working on find an apprenticeship<br>
+🔭 I’m currently looking for an apprenticeship<br>
 🌱 I’m currently learning C<br>
 💬 Ask me about the Co-x3 family<br>